-Based on a review of data collected in Tasks 1-3, additional samples may be propose to assess the variability of the sediment concentrations to better understand if the concentrations are uniform or if exceedances are sporadic.
-Based on the results from the initial sampling, locations may be selected to help assess the contaminant mass distribution in relevant areas.
-Three additional cores would be added in close proximity to the location being evaluated, with samples collected at corresponding intervals.
+Variability sampling will be completed at VC-101, VC-102 and VC-103 to assess the variability of the sediment concentrations to better understand if the concentrations are uniform or if exceedances are sporadic.
+Based on the results from the initial sampling, additional locations may be selected to help assess the contaminant mass distribution in relevant areas.
+Three additional cores will be added in close proximity to each location being evaluated, with samples collected at corresponding intervals.